-The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
+The Company manages and adjusts the capital structure in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares or dispose of assets.